Is There a Dimmer Outlook Ahead for Moderna Inc. (MRNA)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MRNA starting from Zaks Tal Zvi, who sale 20,000 shares at the price of $147.76 back on Nov 30.
-After this action, Zaks Tal Zvi now owns 0 shares of Moderna Inc., valued at $2,955,187 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MRNA starting from Bancel Stephane, who sale 11,046 shares at the price of $152.20 back on Dec 04.
+After this action, Bancel Stephane now owns 276,166 shares of Moderna Inc., valued at $1,681,193 using the latest closing price.

 Stock Fundamentals for MRNA